Location & Continent

 Climate & Precipitation

-Precipitation: Very low—usually less than 100 mm per year, with long dry seasons
+Precipitation: Very low and irregular—generally less than 100 mm per year, with long dry periods

 Ecological Features